Yves Mersch

 Yves Mersch (born 1 October 1949 in Luxembourg City) is a Luxembourgish jurist and lawyer who served as a member of the Executive Board of the European Central Bank from 2012 to 2020.
 He previously served as first Governor of the Central Bank of Luxembourg from 1998 to 2012.

-At his departure of the ECB in 2020, he was the longest ever serving member of the ECB's Governing council.
+At his departure of the ECB in 2020, he was the longest ever serving member of the ECB's Governing council, and was also Vice Chair of the ECB Supervisory Board.
 Frank Elderson succeeded him.

 Early life and education

 Mersch studied international law in Paris and is a member of the Luxembourgish bar.
 In 1973 he received his master's degree in Law from the University Paris 1 Panthéon-Sorbonne, in 1974 he finished his Postgraduate degree in International Public Law, Master of Political Science from the University Paris 1 Panthéon-Sorbonne, and in 1975 he earned his Postgraduate degree in Political Science, from the University Paris 1 Panthéon-Sorbonne.

 Career

 Mersch served as assistant to the IMF’s Belgian executive director between 1976 and 1978 and later held a short-term position as financial counsellor at the Permanent Representation of Luxembourg in New York.

 Between 1989 and 1998, Mersch served as Director of the Treasury and as personal representative in the Ministry of Finance for the negotiations leading to the Maastricht Treaty.
 He turned down an opportunity to run a European Commission Directorate-General under President Jacques Santer in 1995.
 He participated in the 1988 European Council meeting in Hannover that re-launched the monetary-union process.

 In 2010, Mersch lost out against Vítor Constâncio who was appointed vice president of European Central Bank, for an eight-year mandate, in a banking supervision capacity.